 But, what does that mean?

-I worked hard to get my legs to reconnect communication to my brain, I held my utensils like Beast from Beauty and the Beast, and I had to use a walker for some time until I could regain my balance on my own.
+I worked hard to get my legs to reconnect communication to my brain, I had to relearn to feed myself, and I had to use a walker for some time until I could regain my balance on my own.

 I had been skating for 1.5 years at that point and thought to myself “I will never be able to compete again”.
-My current league was not as supportive as I had hoped because I was still very shy and didn’t know how to ask for help.
-I fell down into a dark place of anger and depression and I couldn’t even skate anymore to escape these major life changes.
+I fell down into a dark place of anger and depression and I couldn’t even skate anymore to escape from these major life changes.
 Fast forward a few months to when I decided to make the move to San Diego.
 I felt maybe a change in scenery is all I needed, my then boyfriend (now fiance) had a great job offer here and I thought it was worth a try.
-But I was still in a dark place without knowing anyone here; I have no family here and I had left them all behind.
+But I was still in a dark place without knowing anyone here; I have no family here as I had left them all behind.
 So I got to thinking: if I could relearn to walk, I could try to relearn to skate!
 So the very next day I started looking up local leagues.

 SAN DIEGO ROLLER DERBY popped up a few times, so I decided it was time to get back on 8 wheels.
-I worked for 8 months on my own before finally deciding to come down to the skate rink and start getting involved.
-Shy little me started to make a few friends, I started forgetting the darkness existed.
+I worked for 8 months on my own before finally deciding to come down to drop in on a practice and start getting involved.
+Shy little me started to make a few friends and I started forgetting the darkness existed.
 I started to feel like myself again.
-My back started to become stronger, I enjoyed getting my butt kicked from the exercise, and at this moment I realized “Why didn’t I come here sooner?”
+My neck and back started to become stronger, I enjoyed getting my butt kicked from the exercise, and at this moment I realized “Why didn’t I come here sooner?”

 I went from losing basic abilities and not being confident I my own footsteps to being an overall improved person with much more learning to go.
-I no longer feel like a failure because I missed my mouth with a spoon and I left a mess of mashed potatoes on my cheek.
-I no longer feel that anxiety of “am I going to fall off the escalator in front of everyone because my brain can’t process moving stairways anymore?”
-BECAUSE OF ROLLER DERBY, I NOW KNOW I’VE HAD THIS STRENGTH IN ME TO FIGHT BACK AGAINST MY OWN BODY THIS ENTIRE TIME…..I just had to get pushed a little bit into figuring out my true self from my derby sisters.
-Derby sisters that continued to push me when I was giving up on myself, that continue to push me into working hard, that continue to push me completely outside of my comfort zone because my individual story is only a piece of the puzzle that helps create a team and a league.
+I no longer feel like a failure because my spoon missed my mouth and landed on my cheek.
+I no longer feel that anxiety of learning to tie my own shoes again.
+BECAUSE OF ROLLER DERBY, I NOW KNOW I’VE HAD THIS STRENGTH IN ME TO FIGHT BACK AGAINST MY OWN BODY THIS ENTIRE TIME…..I just had to get pushed a little bit into figuring out my true self from my derby sisters; Derby sisters that continued to push me when I was giving up on myself, that continue to push me into working hard, that continue to push me completely outside of my comfort zone because my individual story is only a piece of the puzzle that helps create a team and a league.

 Roller derby saved my soul from self doubt, it saved my soul from grief and loss of my old life, and it has helped create a new version of myself that I’m much happier with.